 In fact, Hank Sheinkopf, a Democratic consultant from Manhattan, said the goal of the convention would have to be far more modest than that.

 “They have to not have chaos,” Sheinkopf said.

 Chaos – or at least trouble – could also erupt in the smaller-scale venue that is the New York delegation, which, like many delegations, is split between Clinton and Sanders loyalists.

 There’s a separate split in the New York delegation downstate, between supporters of Gov. Andrew M. Cuomo and New York City Mayor Bill de Blasio.

-Responsible for keeping order in this messy political family will be Buffalo Mayor Byron W. Brown, the new chairman of the New York State Democratic Party.
+Having the responsibility for keeping order in this messy political family will be Buffalo Mayor Byron W. Brown, new chairman of the New York State Democratic Party.

 “I will be making sure the delegation is unified, that they enjoy themselves, and that they leave to elect Hillary Clinton the next president of the United States,” Brown said.